Little Gruinard

-The Little Gruinard is a river in Wester Ross, Scotland which runs from the Fionn Loch into Gruinard Bay (famed for Gruinard Island).
+The Little Gruinard is a river in Wester Ross, Scotland.

+The river runs from the Fionn Loch into Gruinard Bay (famed for Gruinard Island).
 It lies within the Letterewe Estate, previously owned by Paul Fentener van Vlissingen, a Dutch businessman.
-It has a healthy run of Atlantic Salmon.
 The Little Gruinard has been a forerunner in the development of catch and release fishing amongst Scottish salmon rivers.

+It drains a catchment area of 81km2.

+Fish

+The Little Gruinard River supports a high-quality Atlantic Salmon population.

+Transport

+The A832 road crosses the river via a bridge.